filippovisconti/docs/_posts/dphpc/2024-01-18-4b-Cache-Coherence.md

 ### Snooping

 - Shared bus or (broadcast) network
-- Cache controller “snoops” all transactions
+- Cache controller "snoops" all transactions
 - Monitors and changes the state of the cache’s data
 - Works at small scale, challenging at large-scale